Last updated: 5th May 2021

 If you haven’t already done so, please download the Protect Scotland Test & Trace app, which allows contact tracers to inform you should you have been in close proximity to anyone who has tested positive for Covid-19.

-Our Student Support Centre, located behind the main reception at our Inverness Campus site, will continue to operate remotely at the start of Semester 1.
-If you have a questions about courses or progression options, a course application, student funding, careers and employability, or general support, please contact out Student Support Team.
+Our Student Support Centre is located behind the main reception at our Inverness Campus site.
+If you have a question about courses or progression options, a course application, student funding, careers and employability, or general support, please contact out Student Support Team.
 Email email@example.com or telephone 01463 273208, 9am to 5pm, Monday to Friday.
-You can also visit: https://www.inverness.uhi.ac.uk/students/student-support/student-support-team/
+You can also visit our Student support page.

 Please speak to your PDA or PAT if you are having difficulties with ICT and accessing material remotely.